actualizado

 We are a family with a kennel that has 80 Siberian huskies of all different ages.
 We live on a homestead in the arctic wilderness, 50km north of the Arctic Circle, in the heart of Lapland.
 Our family's forefathers were among the first pioneers who settled here back in 1733.
 We're looking for people who can help us look after our dogs.

-In spring and summer there's renovation and maintenance work in addition to the routine care of our dogs.
-It's also possible to go hiking, fishing, canoeing and windsurfing in your free time.
-In the autumn we train the dogs and prepare them for winter, so that we can go sledding with them in our forest.
+Our priority is giving the dogs a high standard of care first and foremost.
+In the spring and summer there's also some renovation and maintenance jobs to do as well.
+In the autumn we train the dogs and prepare them for winter, so that we can go sledding with them in our forest once the snow arrives.

 We have been hosting workawayers since 2011.